-(a) (b) (c) Yes Neutral Yes I believe that CMP201 (WACM2) would, if passed, better facilitate System Charging Method objective (a).
-This is because if passed, it would help to create a level playing field between Generators in the EU which in turn should facilitate further cross-border trading of electricity and benefit GB consumers from It is not clear how CMP201 (WACM2) better or worse facilitates (b), "that compliance with the use of system charging methodology results in charges which reflect, as far I believe that CMP201 (WACM2) would, if passed, better facilitate System Charging Method objective (c).
-This is because if passed, the change would better reflect the duties associated with National Grid's business by promoting more competitive wholesale prices.
-The transition to implementation as is reasonably a single internal market in electricity.
+(a) (b) (c) Yes Neutral Yes I believe that CMP201 (WACM2) It is not clear how I believe that CMP201 would, if passed, better facilitate CMP201 (WACM2) (WACM2) would, if passed, System Charging Method objective better or worse better facilitate System (a).
+This is because if passed, it facilitates (b), "that Charging Method objective would help to create a level playing compliance with the (c).
+This is because if field between Generators in the EU use of system passed, the change would which in turn should facilitate further charging better reflect the duties cross-border trading of electricity methodology associated with National and benefit GB consumers from results in charges Grid's business by promoting more competitive wholesale prices. which reflect, as far a single internal market in The transition to implementation as is reasonably electricity.
 This in turn would